 - Load all drum mixers with an appropriately specified drum lifter.

-- Before mixing, check the drum for damage and ensure the bung/lid is securely fastened; lid seals should be checked to ensure they are in a good condition.
+- Before mixing, check the drum for damage and ensure the bung/lid is securely fastened; lid seals should be checked to ensure they are in good condition.

 - Secure the drum into the mixer using the correct arrangement as specified by the manufacturer.